With Planned Giving, you can maximize the size of your gift to the Dubuque Symphony Orchestra and its impact on our community.

 Such charitable bequests are fully deductible against income or estate taxes.

 Often the best strategy for making low-cost, high value charitable gifts is to give your IRA or other retirement plan benefits to charity at death.
 IRAs and retirement plan assets may be reduced by estate taxes at death and then by income taxes.
-Total taxes can exceed 80% of the value of the assets.
+Total taxes can exceed 80% of the value of the assets for family members.

 It may be possible to avoid these taxes by designating the DSO as beneficiary of an IRA or employee benefit plan.
 At the donor's death, all or a portion of the retirement assets can be put to work for the DSO without reduction by these taxes.